Aissist.io

 While we strive for full automation, there are instances where Aissistant may not be able to address every customer query.
 This could be due to the complexity of the queries, limited access to your internal systems, or the preference to have certain sensitive tasks, like refunds, handled by human agents.
 In these situations, smart tags can be used to seamlessly transition tasks from Aissistant to your human team.
 Below are couple different methods to do so.

-A straightforward approach to handing off tasks to the human team involves employing the post-action feature in the smart tagger.
-For instance, the return_or_refund tag comes with contextual instructions that prompt the user to provide their order number, shipping address, reason for return, and a photo showing the product's current state.
-This tag is set up with the post-action 'suspend afterwards,' ensuring that Aissistant halts any further responses.
+A straightforward approach to handing off tasks to the human team involves employing the post-action feature in the sub agent.
+For instance, the return_or_refund sub agent comes with contextual instructions that prompt the user to provide their order number, shipping address, reason for return, and a photo showing the product's current state.
+This sub agent is set up with the post-action 'suspend afterwards,' ensuring that Aissistant halts any further responses.
 Once the user submits the requested information, a human agent can step in to handle the return process.

 Method 2.
 Notification/Assignment on tag